Zymbit-Docs/zymdocsy/content/how-to/_index.md

 ---
-title: "How To"
+title: "How To Guides"
-linkTitle: "HOW TO"
+linkTitle: "HOW TO GUIDES"
 description: ""
 date: ""
 lastmod: ""